 What is Refraction of Light?

 When a light goes from one medium to another, the speed at which it propagates changes, and it bends or refracts as a result.
-Light is now refracted towards the triangle’s base when it passes through a prism, this results in the refraction of light.
+This phenomenon of bending of light is known as refraction of light.